LTProductions/vFlash/README.md

 The big thing this app provides to users is the voice recognition and TTS capabilities.
 When reviewing flashcards, users can choose to do an interactive voice review, which uses voice recognition and TTS to help users study.

-While the app is still a work in progress and has not been published yet, now that I am finished with school (though I will still be working full time), I hope to complete its first version by the end of June 2017.

-Main Features for version 1.0:
 Review flashcards using voice recognition and TTS.
 Review flashcards in quiz format.
 Scoring for each flashcard stack.